ghostswrld/bindisafatnigger.info/README.md

-This is jst for the lolz... bind if u really want this down u know where to dm (nothing person jst got bored)
+This is jst for the lolz... bind if u really want this down u know where to dm (nothing personal)